 › Premature ejaculation

 › Chronic headache

 Prozac Side Effects

 Is a Prozac Lawyer Necessary?

 While Prozac can be effective for its approved uses, side effects associated with the drug are often severe and potentially life threatening.
-They include:
+Side effects include many different things.

 › Birth Defects